python-odyssey/odyssey/README.rst

 🚣⛵ odyssey ⛵🚣
 =============

+odyssey is a cross-platform cross-architecture cross-scm workspace management tool.
+It is designed from the ground up to support multi-repository workflows, and is easily extended to work with any scm or package management tool out there.
+Although odyssey is written in python, it will work for multi-repository projects in any programming language, even ones that use multiple languages.

 *Even if it will take ten years, it will have been worth it.*

 .. image:: https://img.shields.io/badge/platform-windows%20%7C%20osx%20%7C%20ubuntu%20%7C%20alpine-lightgrey